exodus-gw configuration¶

 prefix: exodus

-To enforce consistency between the exodus-gw
+To enforce consistency between the exodus-gw authentication parameters provided by pubtools-exodus

-keys should be assigned
+and exodus-rsync, the gwcert, gwkey, gwenv, and gwurl keys should be assigned

-environment variable.
-Note that the exodus-rsync
+their respective EXODUS_GW_* environment variable.
+Note that the exodus-rsync configuration

 file supports environment variable expansion.
 The variables will be expanded at run-time.